-How to make fizzy toilet bombs out of low-cost, natural ingredients that freshen and deodorize your toilet without extra scrubbing.
+Here’s a toilet bomb recipe so you can make a fizzy toilet cleaner out of low-cost, natural ingredients and essential oils to freshen and deodorize your toilet without extra scrubbing.

 If you’re asking yourself “What the heck is a fizzy toilet bomb?”, I don’t blame you.
 Until recently, I hadn’t heard of them either.
 So let’s get started with today’s lesson:

 Fizzy toilet bombs are like a bath bombs for the toilet.
 Drop one in water and it starts to fizz while dissolving and releasing its active ingredients.
 Unlike a bath bomb, which delivers moisturizing oils for your skin, a fizzy toilet bomb is made with odor neutralizing, disinfecting and stain busting ingredients that help clean and freshen your toilet bowl even without scrubbing.

 3 Reasons You Need to Make Homemade Toilet Bombs